 The safe recruitment of staff in schools is the first step to safeguarding and promoting the welfare of the children in education.

-In our recruitment and selection of staff and volunteers we will always adhere to the government guidance contained within "Working Together to Safeguard Children" (July 2018 - Updated July 2022 - currently under consultation) and 'Keeping Children Safe in Education (DfE 2023).
+In our recruitment and selection of staff and volunteers we will always adhere to the government guidance contained within Working Together to Safeguard Children (December 2023) and Keeping Children Safe in Education (September 2024).

 We will ensure that: